 Glaucoma refers to a group of eye disorders that cause damage to the optic nerve, optic nerve root and retina.

-The anterior chamber of the eye contains a clear fluid that flows continuously in and out of the eye.
-This nourishes the tissues inside the chamber.
-If the fluid does not flow out of the eye at the proper rate, pressure inside the eye increases, causing damage to the optic nerve and retina.
+The anterior chamber of the eye contains a clear fluid that flows continuously in and out of the eye, nourishing the tissues inside the chamber.
+If the fluid does not flow out of the eye at the proper rate, the pressure inside the eye increases, causing damage to the optic nerve and retina.

 Intraocular Pressure is the pressure created by the continual renewal of fluids within the eye.
 This pressure is increased in glaucoma.
 Normal intraocular pressure is between 12 and 20 mm Hg.

 The most common type of glaucoma is open-angle glaucoma.
 The diameter of the openings of the trabecular meshwork becomes narrowed, increasing the resistance of fluid flow (the drain tube is suddenly reduced so pressure builds up.)

-In acute angle-closure glaucoma, a less common form of glaucoma, the intraocular pressure rises because the canal into which the fluid in the front part of the eye normally drains is suddenly blocked.
+Acute angle-closure glaucoma is a less common form.
+The intraocular pressure rises because the canal into which the fluid normally drains is suddenly blocked.
 The angle between the iris and cornea has a closed or narrow angle.
-It develops very quickly and has symptoms and damage that are usually very noticeable in a short period of time.
-This demands immediate medical attention.The usual symptoms are sudden eye pain, a red eye and reduced vision.
+It develops very quickly, is symptomatic, and damage is noticeable in a very short period of time, demanding immediate medical attention.
+Symptoms are sudden eye pain, a red eye and reduced vision.
 Immediate treatment is needed to relieve symptoms and to prevent permanent loss of vision.

 With secondary glaucoma the trabecular meshwork becomes blocked.
 Various types of debris or scar tissue may cover the meshwork.